-For this test, in addition to detecting the codes and recovering their IDs, we used the code location/ID combinations to calculate the 6-DoF position/pose of the iPhone camera.
+For this test, in addition to detecting individual codes and retrieving their IDs, we used prior knowledge of code position/dimensions to calculate the 6-DoF position and pose of the iPhone camera.
 (All processing was done locally on the iPhone 15 Pro.)
-Here, our goal was to evaluate how much the corner detection accuracy of Ninja Codes --- which we found to be slightly lower compared to that of ArUco --- affects their 6-DoF tracking performance.
-In addition, we aimed to see if the difference in materials (Ninja Codes were printed on paper this time) leads to any negative effects, and if the modules are capable of reliably tracking multiple Ninja Codes simultaneously.
+Here, our goal was to assess how much the corner detection accuracy of Ninja Codes (which we found to be slightly lower compared to that of ArUco) affects their 6-DoF tracking performance.
+In addition, we aimed to see if the difference in materials (codes were printed on paper this time) leads to any negative effects, and if there are any issues with tracking multiple Ninja Codes simultaneously.

 Table 2 shows the results.
-We can see that Ninja Codes, while not quite matching the performance of ArUco, yields centimeter-level (position) and nearly single-degree (pose) accuracy which should be sufficient for a broad range of use cases.
-We did not observe issues regarding multi-code detection; nor did we observe adverse effects attributable to the printing method or material, demonstrating the effectiveness of our printer noise functions.
+We can see that Ninja Codes, while not quite matching the performance of ArUco, yield centimeter-level (position) and nearly single-degree (pose) accuracy which should be sufficient for a wide range of use cases.
+We did not observe any issues regarding multi-code detection, nor did we observe adverse effects attributable to printing method/material.